 4 acre multi-family development site in the City of Fernie.
 Zoned R-4 (High Density Residential).
-Property was approved for 120 apartment units or 55 townhomes.
+Density allows up to 120 units.
 Desirable location with gorgeous views of Fernie Alpine Resort & walking distance to downtown.
 Services at lot line.

 High Density Residential Development land in the City of Fernie.
 Property has sewer, water, power, phone, and gas at lot line.
-Zoned R4.
+Zoned R4 = Density of 120 units.
 Views of Fernie Alpine Resort, close to golf course and walking distance to Fernie’s historic and vibrant downtown.

 The original developer had planned to build a 120 unit apartment project which was delayed and then the plan was amended to a 55 unit luxury townhome project.
 It is the responsibility of the Buyer to determine the “highest and best use” and make any application for development approval with the City of Fernie.
 Details on the zoning and density are below, but all serious buyers are advised to speak directly to the City of Fernie.